 When visiting a cemetery, it is essential to respect the gravesites and the families of those buried there.
 To appreciate the cemetery and its surroundings, avoiding walking on graves, disturbing the area, and adhering to any posted rules or regulations is essential.

 When conducting research in a cemetery, it is important to take detailed notes on any information gathered.
 The information collected may comprise the cemetery's name and location, the names and dates inscribed on headstones, and any pertinent details like military service or fraternity membership.

 Genealogical research often involves following up on leads and clues discovered in other sources.
 For example, searching other records or sources may be necessary to verify or supplement the information gathered after conducting research in a cemetery.

-We do not intend for this guide to be an all-inclusive directory of all cemeteries in the area.
+We intend for this guide to be something other than an all-inclusive directory of all cemeteries in the area.

 The government agency, GNIS, reviewed cemeteries and found 68, but they must list them in the correct towns.
 The lack of accuracy in the listing was not intentional by GNIS but rather a result of the original design of their software.